Stevie J And Joseline: Stevie J Reveals He’s Ready To ‘Settle Down’ With Joseline, But Is He Serious?

 — WKIZ-POWER 106.3 ATL (@POWER1063ATL) January 5, 2017

 That doesn’t mean that Stevie J and Joseline have a perfect relationship.
 In fact, according to EurWeb, during her hosting duties on The Real, Joseline went into great detail as to why she saves all of Stevie J’s “receipts.”
-Needless to say, she still — rightly — has some trust issues with her child’s father and on-again-off-again boyfriend.
+Needless to say, she still — rightly — has some trust issues with her child’s father and on again, off again boyfriend.

 Of course, she puts it in such a way that only she could.